 Irv Zakheim, President/Chief Executive Officer

-Whether it's puka shell necklaces from Hawaii, or embroidered goods from the Philippines, or melamine and acrylic dinnerware from China, Irv Zakheim has learned the intricacies of the importing world and how to use them to build a business.
-Zakheim has been importing goods from other countries and distributing them to consumers around the world for more than 30 years, but as a child growing up in Los Angeles, his dreams were focused on more traditional ambitions.
+Whether it's puka shell necklaces from Hawaii, or embroidered goods from the Philippines, or plastic dinnerware from Asia, Irv Zakheim has learned the intricacies of the importing world and how to use them to build a business.
+Zakheim has been importing goods from other countries and distributing them to consumers around the world since the mid 1970ís, but as a child growing up in Los Angeles, his dreams were focused on more traditional ambitions.

 With that strong focus, Zakheim worked toward accomplishing his goal.
 He played baseball at California State University at Northridge, then realized his dream of playing professionally when he joined the Chicago White Sox.
 The focus he had carried for so long, however, also made him realize that this determination could help him accomplish another dream, one that took shape in 1976 when he found a supplier of puka shells in the Philippines and began selling the trendy necklaces in Hawaii.
 That was Zakheim's introduction into importing goods, a business he hasn't strayed from since.